CZ-NIC/pyoidc/README.rst

 ==============

 The `documentation`_ is graciously hosted by `Read the Docs`_.
-Unfortunately, the documentation has been largely left unmaintained and `there are many issues`_.
+Unfortunately, the documentation has been largely left unmaintained and `there are various issues`_.
 However, the maintainers are trying to remedy this lately with some new momentum.
 Please help us by submitting pull requests if you can help improve the documentation.

 .. _documentation: http://pyoidc.readthedocs.io/en/latest/index.html
 .. _Read the Docs: https://readthedocs.org/
-.. _there are many issues: https://github.com/OpenIDC/pyoidc/issues?q=is%3Aopen+is%3Aissue+label%3Adocumentation
+.. _there are various issues: https://github.com/OpenIDC/pyoidc/issues?q=is%3Aopen+is%3Aissue+label%3Adocumentation

 Examples
 ========